Growthy

 Reserved Instances and Savings Plans

 AWS lets you prepay for 1-year or 3-year commitments in exchange for 30 to 70 percent discounts on compute.
 These upfront payments are prepaid expenses under §263.
-The common mistake: expensing the full $12,000 upfront on a 1-year RI in January, which overstates expense in Q1 and understates it the rest of the year.
+The common mistake: expensing the full $12,000 upfront on a 1-year RI in January.
+That overstates expense in Q1 and understates it for the rest of the year.
 Correct treatment: capitalize $12,000 to a prepaid asset, then amortize $1,000/month over 12 months.
 A 3-year RI at $36,000 amortizes the same way over 36 months.
 Same approach for Savings Plans.

 Sub-accounts: production vs dev/test